RobertGarabetian/truck-docs-app/README.md

-- Make 5 of the users documents displayed on the front page
-- Find a way to have documents refetch after upload

-- Migrating to Clerk Auth
-- Migrating to Supabase
+Priority
+- [] Current features are incorporated / no bugs
+- [] Stripe integration
+- [] Creating organizations with authorized users
+- [] Drivers page
+- [] More info on each pricing tier

+Horizon
+- [] Mobile app

+General
+- [] Refunds just call us and we'll discuss